* Coaster Enthusiasts of Canada *

 (*) This length figure is for the longer of the two tracks on Le Monstre.
 It does not combine both track lengths to make up the statistic.

-Canada's Wonderland claims The Mighty Canadian Minebuster has a longer length, but figures show it is two meters shorter than Le Monstre.
+Canada's Wonderland has claimed The Mighty Canadian Minebuster has a longer length, but figures show it is two meters shorter than Le Monstre.

 (**) Both La Ronde and Canada's Wonderland claim to have the largest wooden coaster, but neither has provided area figures.
 If one considers "largest" to mean "massive", then Le Monstre would likely be on top, but the criteria here is how much *space* the ride encompasses.
 Both will be listed until accurate area figures are made available.